Understand the Agent Configuration

 4. Restart the agent for changes to take effect.

-• Linux: service dragent restart
+• Linux package: service dragent restart

-• Non-orchestrated: docker restart sysdig-agent
+• Non-orchestrated container: docker restart sysdig-agent

 configmap.yaml